tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - You're nothing but a beggar.
 If the quality is not enough, do more to earn it.
 - You're receiving and you complain?
 - This shit is money, you ungrateful bitch.
 We spend all day drinking coktails and eating lobster and you have to cry at every step.
+- That information doesn't help me.
+There's always more work.
+Would you rather be working for the future or complaining about the work of the past.
+- That's a constant in life.
+You can work every day of your life and that information will continue to be true.
+- This is good, this means there will always be someone who surprises you with something new to learn and you will never get bored.